-1. Hold the card with its orientation symbol pointing into the slot and the top side of the card facing up.
-The latch may need to be in the "in" position
+- 1. Hold the card with its orientation symbol pointing into the slot and the top side of the card facing up.
+The latch may need to be in the "in" position before you insert the card. - 2.
+Slide the card into the slot until the card is completely seated in its connector.

-1 latch 2 card

-2. Slide the card into the slot until the card is completely seated in its connector.